 logo-new-vintage-origins.jpg

-However, the line began in 2019 with a limited-edition San Diego Comic-Con release of Prince Adam and He-Man.
-A number of collector figures have also been sold through the Power-Con and Mattel Creations websites.
+Before retail release the line began in 2019 with a limited-edition San Diego Comic-Con Prince Adam and He-Man.
+Early collector figures were sold by Power-Con.
+Later on, exclusives featured on Mattel Creations.

-The original Masters of the Universe logo is used for the new line, which suggests Mattel considers this to be closely linked to, and inspired by, the 1982 line.
-The word ‘origins’ does not appear on the card fronts.
+The original Masters of the Universe logo was used on packaging, emphasising the closeness to the 1982 line.
+The word ‘origins’ never appeared on the card fronts or boxes, implying a continuation for a new generation.

 origins-art-1.jpg